-Scientist, writer, environmentalist, cyclist and red-bearded philosopher, Aidan Kempster is Riding For the Great Forest to share his experiences riding bikes in Victoria’s next great national park.
-Aidan knows a thing or two about bikepacking and how you should go about planning your first overnight bike trip…
+Scientist, writer, environmentalist, cyclist and red-bearded philosopher Aidan Kempster is Riding For the Great Forest, Victoria’s next great national park.
+He knows a thing or two about bikepacking and how you should go about planning your first overnight bike trip…

 Going camping on bikes is just about the greatest thing ever.
 It’s amazing to travel through nature on a bike, with all the time in the world and everything you need to be comfortable along for the ride.
 It can be daunting to embark for the first time, but it is so rewarding that if you’ve been thinking about it, I reckon you should definitely try it.